kkrt-labs/zk-pig/docs/prover-inputs/prover-inputs-generation.md

 Generating Prover Inputs for a block involves three consecutive steps, each requiring an EVM block execution:

-1. **Preflight**: Executes the block online using a remote RPC backend, it collects intermediary preflight data `HeavyProverInputs`.
+1. **Preflight**: Executes the block online using a remote RPC backend, it collects intermediary preflight data `HeavyProverInput`.
-2. **Prepare**: Executes the block offline using a memory backend and optimizes the inputs into final `ProverInputs`.
+2. **Prepare**: Executes the block offline using a memory backend and optimizes the inputs into final `ProverInput`.
-3. **Execute**: Validates the generated `ProverInputs` by executing the block offline with them.
+3. **Execute**: Validates the generated `ProverInput` by executing the block offline with them.

 #### Diagram